New spin class Wednesday, 5:30 pm. Come and join the fun!

 YWCA Encore & After Encore Program

-Tuesday, 11:30 am Gentle Land class, 12:15 pm Warm Water Pool class (Classes are taught in combination with Arthritis Foundation Land and Aquatic Program also offered to members.)
+(Classes are taught in combination with the Arthritis Foundation Land and Aquatic Program, also available to members.)

 half orange circle